dan-leo/masters/thesis/v8/thesis.md

 It is equivalent to "PRACH coverage enhancement level" defined in 3GPP 36.321 [3] sub clause 5.1

+* As observed, the ECL has an impact on energy consumption, but not on the delay.

 ### SNR

 Last SNR value.